Use the Oculus Spatializer for Unity to apply spatialization to your sounds.

 ONSPAudioSource.cs, found in

-In this example, we look at the script attached to the green sphere in our sample RedBallGreenBall:
+The following image shows the settings for the script attached to the green sphere in the sample RedBallGreenBall:

 |Reflections Enabled||Select to enable early reflections for the spatialized audio source.
 To use early reflections and reverb, you must select this value and add an |